Darwin231/ML-in-production-practice/README.md

 ## Personal Info
 __Author:__ *Darwin Diaz*

-*Inspired by the DeepLearningAI course "Machine Learning in production"* \n link to the course: https://www.coursera.org/learn/introduction-to-machine-learning-in-production
+*Inspired by the DeepLearningAI course "Machine Learning in production"*

+link to the course: https://www.coursera.org/learn/introduction-to-machine-learning-in-production